tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   <pandas.core.groupby.generic.DataFrameGroupBy object at 0x000001CFF748A518>
   ```

 * Examples of aggregate functions that can be applied against `DataFrameGroupBy` objects include `count`, `sum`, and `mean`, just to name a few.
-These functions will proceed a `groupby` function.
+These functions will proceed with a `groupby` function.

   ![group_by_aggregate.png](Images/group_by_aggregate.png)

 * DataFrames can be grouped by more than one column.
-This groups values across each specified column and summarizes the data into one record.
+This group values across each specified column and summarizes the data into one record.
 This approach can be used as a way to identify if there are any duplicates within the data.

 * In this demo, we group the data by the `cryptocurrency` and `data_price` columns to create a view where we can count how many times a price is repeated by cryptocurrency.

   ![multi_group_count.png](Images/multi_group_count.png)

-* We may want to round the prices, we can do that using the `round` function of the DataFrame, next we can group the data again.
+* We may want to round the prices; we can do that using the `round` function of the DataFrame, next we can group the data again.

   ![multi_group_round_count.png](Images/multi_group_round_count.png)

-* Once data is grouped, each group can be plotted for comparison.
+* Once data are grouped, each group can be plotted for comparison.
 This will plot multiple lines on a single plot.
 Each line is considered a subplot.

   ![plotting_groupby.png](Images/plotting_groupby.png)

-Slack out to students the [Group By Pandas User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html) as a further references and ask if there are any questions before moving on.
+Slack out to students the [Group By Pandas User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html) as a further reference and ask if there are any questions before moving on.

 ---